xiangzhang1015/Deep-Learning-for-BCI/README.md

 | ECoG | BCI-C IV, Data set IV | 3 | 5 | 1000 |48-64| [link](http://www.bbci.de/competition/iv/) |

-In order to let the readers have a quick access of the dataset and can play around it, we provide the well-processed and ready-ro-use [dataset](https://github.com/xiangzhang1015/ML_BCI_tutorial/blob/main/dataset/) of EEG Motor Movement/Imagery Database ([EEGMMIDB](https://physionet.org/content/eegmmidb/1.0.0/)).
+In order to let the readers have a quick access of the dataset and can play around it, we provide the well-processed and ready-ro-use [dataset](https://github.com/xiangzhang1015/ML_BCI_tutorial/blob/main/dataset/) of EEG Motor Movement/Imagery Database ([EEGMMIDB](https://archive.physionet.org/pn4/eegmmidb/)).
+This dataset contains 109 subjects while the EEG signals are recorded in 64 channels with 160 Hz sampling rate.
+After our clearning and sorting, each npy file represents a subject: the data shape of each npy file is [N, 65], the first 64 columns correspond to 64 channel features, the last column denotes the class label.
+The N varies for different subjects, but N should be either 259520 or 255680.
+This is the inherent difference in the original dataset.
-Add introduce and how to find the data: like 109 people, more details are in jupyternotebook x , add link